 MIB 6324-The Molecular Biology of Microorganisms.
 Lectures and discussions illustrating how modern techniques of genetics and biochemistry are being used to elucidate the structure and function of DNA, RNA, and Protein in prokaryotic cells.
 Courses in biochemistry and microbial genetics suggested, but not required.
-MIB 5181, 5281, 5381-Special topics in Microbiology.

-MIB 5380-Medical Mycology.
-Prerequisite: Two semesters of microbiology or consent of instructor.
-Course is concerned with medically important fungi and the mycoses caused by these organisms.
-Laboratory sessions will emphasize identification methods.
 MIB 6325-Biology of Animal Viruses.
 Lectures and laboratory work illustrating viral infection and replication within the affected cell.
 The interaction at the cellular level between virus and host.